eric-price-ok/bordful/docs/getting-started/installation.md

 For detailed configuration options, see [Configuration Reference](/docs/reference/configuration-options.md).

+For detailed information about setting up Airtable, see [Airtable Setup Guide](/docs/getting-started/airtable-setup.md).

 ## Step 6: Start the Development Server

 Now that you've set up your environment and configuration, start the development server: